Select Page

 Material will include:

-• Explaining marks to clients, client’s family members, and other health care professionals.
+• Explaining marks to patients, patients’ family members, and other health care professionals – including verbal, written, and visual tools.

-• Using the markings strategically during a session, how they inform subsequent sessions – and the importance of clear communication with your patient during the whole process…particularly in between sessions.
+• Some general guidelines for using the markings strategically during a session, how they can inform subsequent sessions – and the importance of clear communication with your patient during the whole process.

-This class meets the requirements for 4 contact CEs for Oregon LMTs for the Ethics/Communications category, and 1 contact CE for the Cultural Competency requirement.
+This class meets the requirements for 4 supervised/contact CEs for Oregon LMTs for the Ethics/Communications category, and 1 contact CE for the Cultural Competency requirement – and includes 2 ½ hours of preparatory reading, and 2 ½ hours of classroom time.

 Upon registration, you’ll be sent a Zoom link and some pre-workshop reading.
 You’ll need a Zoom account (free), a working camera & mic, a distraction-free space, and a tasty beverage of your choice.